Rioter first to be jailed on violent disorder charge after nationwide unrest

 Shaun Holt, 42, David Green, 41, and Andrew Phillips, 27, were not required to enter a plea to the same charge after the Piccadilly Gardens disorder.

+Matthew Wilson, 31, repeatedly punched the glass of the dock, shouted obscenities and put his middle finger up at a judge as he denied racially aggravated assault and public order offences.

+He appeared alongside Alex Fraser, 20, who denied the same charge after they allegedly made racist comments and “randomly” attacked an Asian man in Manchester city centre on Monday.

-Julie Sweeney will appear at Warrington Magistrates’ Court after being charged with publishing written material to stir up racial hatred, the CPS said.
+Julie Sweeney, 53, appeared at Warrington Magistrates’ Court but was not required to enter a plea, after being charged with publishing written material to stir up racial hatred.

-The 53-year-old was arrested on Monday after police received a complaint in relation to the hateful tone of a message which had been posted on a Facebook community group in the Kidsgrove area, Cheshire Police added.
+She is accused of allegedly posting a threatening message suggesting to “blow up a mosque with adults inside”, a court official said.

+Court papers allege that on Saturday, at Church Lawton, the defendant “sent a message that conveyed a threat of death or serious harm, namely, suggesting to ‘blow up a mosque with adults inside’, intending, or being reckless as to whether, an individual encountering the message would fear that the threat would be carried out”.

 In Plymouth, five people have appeared in court charged with violent disorder following a protest in the port city on Monday night which saw police officers injured and two members of the public taken to hospital.